 One proctor is required for up to 35 candidates in a single room.
 If there are more than 35 candidates or multiple rooms are in use, you will need additional proctors.
 There must be a proctor in each session or each separate room at all times.

 Each Testing Organization sets its own fee for exams and is responsible for collecting payment.
-The Suggested Price of specific exams is noted on the opening page of the KATE and the front cover of the exam booklet.
 Note: The candidate is not technically certified until all fees are paid to NATE.
 For information on Testing Organization pricing, please call the NATE office at 1-877-420-6283

 Registering Candidates for Exams

 TOs establish their own procedures for registering candidates.
 To assist you with this process, NATE has developed a sample registration form which can be downloaded by clicking here.

 Federal Privacy law prohibits NATE from releasing individual exam results to anyone other than a candidate without written permission.
 By signing the Third Party Release Form the candidate is authorizing NATE to release results.
 Candidates may change their release status by logging onto their record at www.myNATE.org.